 At the western end of the lake are a line of deciduous trees (ash and oak mainly) so I set my camera up and took a quick picture, sure that the reflections were spot on.
 And then I sat down and waited.
 For what?
 Why was I not happy with the picture I had taken?

 Well, let me explain: the photograph seen on my site is much smaller than the actual photograph taken by the camera, it has to be otherwise this website would run very slowly indeed as the files would be so big.
-As a side note prints bought from my shop use the full size photograph.
+As a side note prints bought from my online shop use the full size photograph.
 Anyway if I take the original photograph produced by the camera and zoom in to the area highlighted by the red box in the first photograph I get the second photograph.

 Now, whats that white thing?
 Zoom in a bit more, I get the third photograph – this is the photograph displayed at 100%, i.e. in actual size.

 I don’t believe it!
 Ok, I could have edited the photograph to obliterate the oblivious couple enjoying their holiday but I’m not overly keen on editing photographs.
 No, I think I’ll use this as an opportunity to name and shame them … or too be more precise zoom in as far as I can to see if there’s enough detail to identify them – see the final photograph.
 Sadly all that seems to show is that they’re middle aged/elderly, hardly enough information to identify them.
 Ah well …